 Strawberry “Starbucks® Style” Pink Drink | Calories & Recipe

-This watermelon pink drink with matcha, cold, will soothe the summer heat in no time!
-Plus, you can stay at home and quench your pink drink Starbucks® cravings with full control!
+This strawberry pink drink with matcha green tea—cold—will soothe the summer heat in no time!
+Plus, you can stay at home and quench your pink drink Starbucks® thirst with full control!

 We’ve all heard of the so-called “secret menu” at Starbucks®.
-Fortunately it’s easy to replicate those recipes yourself, especially the matcha drinks at Starbucks®.
-Follow below for an easy 5-minute recipe for your own Strawberry Matcha Pink Drink with Watermelon – it’s the best of both worlds, trust us.
+Fortunately, it’s easy to replicate those recipes yourself, especially the matcha drinks at Starbucks®.
+The best part is that you can tweak it however you like, and still come out with a healthier and waaayyy better drink!
+Follow below for an easy 5-minute recipe for your own Strawberry Matcha Pink Drink – it’s the best of both worlds, trust us.

 It will only have as many calories as you add in fruit.

 It’s tough to order anything from Starbucks® without there being added-sugar.
 This is especially the case for the matcha at Starbucks®, which is usually pre-sweetened even before the liquid sugar additives.

 Therefore, we decided to create our own Starbucks®-inspired Strawberry Matcha Pink Drink that only has natural sugar from the fresh strawberries, making it a healthy alternative that you can make from your own kitchen!

 DIY “Starbucks® -inspired” Strawberry Matcha Pink Drink RecipeAdded-sugar Free | Ingredients

 - 1 tsp Acai Powder

 - 1/3 cup Coconut Milk or Coconut Water

 - Puree strawberries and add in the acai powder in your preferred mixer or blender until smooth.